JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 A full backup may take **noticeably** more build time in large projects or if many tasks are creating backups, especially if a project is located on a slow HDD.

-This optimization is Experimental.
-You can enable it by adding the `kotlin.compiler.preciseCompilationResultsBackup` Gradle property to the `gradle.properties` file:
+Enable this optimization by adding the `kotlin.compiler.preciseCompilationResultsBackup` Gradle property to the `gradle.properties` file:

 ```none
 kotlin.compiler.preciseCompilationResultsBackup=true